Shobthebob/Wordle-Solver/README.md

 # Wordle Solver

 This application is a solver for the five letter word guessing - wordle.
 This solver was made in python and is free for everyone to use.
+There might be other solvers out there too but this is my approach to it.